-Atlantic rowers, Jude Massey and Greg Bailey, were greeted by hundreds of supports in Lymington as they returned to their hometown.
+Atlantic rowers Greg Bailey and Jude Massey were greeted by hundreds of supporters in Lymington as they returned to their hometown

 The brothers rowed the Atlantic Ocean unsupported to raise money for the British Skin Foundation to fund vital skin cancer research, and in memory of Jude's father (Greg's step-father) Pete Massey, who lost his 16 year battle with skin cancer two years ago.
 So far the pair have raised a monumental £92,000 and they are hoping this figure will move closer to their goal of £100,000 when other pledges are received.

 Greg, Jude and their Mum, Alexandra Massey, were brought back to Southampton by P&O Cruises on Britannia, enabling them to spend time recovering from their arduous voyage.
 Whilst on board the pair enthralled other passengers as they spoke in detail about their 53 day row from Gran Canaria to Barbados and the many challenges they had faced throughout the journey.

 After being dropped off in back in Southampton, a flotilla of boats greeted their arrival in Lymington (depsite the cold, rainy conditions!).
 Lymington Rowing Club shivered in the freezing conditions as they waited for their fellow oarsmen (and oarswomen) and several sailors in their tiny Optimist dinghies tacked back and forth.
 Local sponsors, BHG Marine, Lymington Yacht Haven and Bartley Marketing were all out in RIBs, along with many other locals in motor boats and yachts.
 As the Ocean Brothers arrived at the mustering flotilla a huge cheer went up, accompanied by air horns and whistles.
 It was quite a welcome and an incredible sight for Greg and Jude, as well as for all of us out on the water!